New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 For a relatively minor health care issue, an employee may wish to take a (brief) personal leave of absence.
 More serious illnesses may require an employee to take a (longer) critical illness or compassionate care leave.

-Some jurisdictions (e.g., Federal, Quebec) specify that employers can request documentation for a personal leave, but, typically, a medical certificate is not required for this shorter leave of absence.
+Typically, a medical certificate is not required for a shorter (personal) leave of absence.

 Who is a family member?